t3kt/raytk/src/operators/filter/waveWarp.md

 * `Phase`: The phase of the waves for each axis.
 * `Amplitude`: The scale of the movement for each axis.
 * `Offset`: Offsets the movement for each axis.
+* `Phaseoffset`: Offset applied to the wave phase separately for each axis.
+* `Amplitudemult`: Multiplier applied to the wave amplitude separately for each axis.

 ## Inputs